LeBron James: Early life

-LeBron Raymone James was born on December 30, 1984, in Akron, Ohio, to Gloria Marie James, who was only 16 at the time of his birth.
-His father, Anthony McClelland, has an extensive criminal record that included arson and theft and was not involved in his life.
-When James was growing up, life was often a struggle for the family, as they moved from apartment to apartment in the more run-down neighborhoods of Akron while Gloria struggled to find steady work.
-Realizing that her son would be better off in a more stable family environment, Gloria allowed him to move in with the family of Frank Walker, a local youth football coach who introduced James to basketball when he was nine years old.
+LeBron Raymone James was born on December 30, 1984, (Note: He was born at 4:39 p.m.
+EST.) at Summa Health Akron Campus (Note: Then known as Akron City Hospital) in Akron, Ohio, to 16-year-old Gloria Marie James.
+His father, Anthony McClelland, who had an extensive criminal record including arson and theft, was not involved in James's life.
+(Note: Attributed to multiple references:) During James's childhood, the family often struggled, moving between apartments in the more run‑down neighborhoods of Akron while Gloria sought steady employment.
+Realizing that her son would benefit from a more stable environment, she allowed him to live with the family of Frank Walker, a local youth football coach who introduced James to basketball when he was nine.

 James began playing organized basketball in the fifth grade.
-He later played Amateur Athletic Union (AAU) basketball for the Northeast Ohio Shooting Stars.
-The team enjoyed success on a local and national level, led by James and his friends Sian Cotton, Dru Joyce III, and Willie McGee.
-The group dubbed themselves the "Fab Four" and promised each other that they would attend high school together.
-In a move that stirred local controversy, they chose to attend St. Vincent–St. Mary High School, a private Catholic school with predominantly white students.
+He later competed in Amateur Athletic Union (AAU) basketball for the Northeast Ohio Shooting Stars.
+The team achieved success locally and nationally, led by James and his friends Sian Cotton, Dru Joyce III, and Willie McGee.
+The group called themselves the "Fab Four" and agreed that they would attend high school together.
+In a decision that generated local controversy, they enrolled at St. Vincent–St. Mary High School, a private Catholic school with a predominantly white student body.